tojrobinson/tully.io/_posts/2014-05-30-my-vim-core.md

 <kbd><</kbd> <kbd><</kbd> - Shift line one indent left.

 ## Prepend to Multiple Lines
-I use this sometimes to comment out blocks of code in languages where a `/* multi-line comment */` isn't available; such is the case with many scripting languages.
+I use this quite often to comment out blocks of code in languages where a `/* multi-line comment */` isn't available; such is the case with many scripting languages.
 Starting with the cursor at the beginning of the first line you intend to comment out:

 1. <kbd>Ctrl</kbd> + <kbd>v</kbd>
 2. Move the cursor down (or up) as many lines as you wish to comment out.